intltechventures/Lab.AI/Citations.md

 Questions folks should ponder:

-1. Is the quality of the LLM/GenAI's output under your strict control?
+1. Is the quality of the LLM/GenAI's output under your strict quality control?

 2. How quickly would you detect if there was a significant degrade in the quality of the output?